Yanxin-Ye/nicole-useful-code/README.md

-# hello-world

-# As a data analyst, I used Hive SQL everyday and there are some useful functions that I found interesting.
+# As a data analyst, I used Hive SQL everyday and there are some useful functions and sample codes that I found interesting.